Harvard-Neutrino/TAMBO-MC/README.md

 Start an interactive Julia session with `julia` and activate the TAMBOSim project environment as above (`using Pkg; Pkg.activate(ENV["PYTHON"])`.

 To get PyCall working, first run `ENV["PYTHON"]="/path/to/tambo_env/bin/python"` (you can get this path by running `which python` on the command line while inside your TAMBO venv).
 This tells PyCall which Python executable it should use.
 Now run `using Tambo; Pkg.build("PyCall")` to build PyCall.
 After this completes, you’ll need to exit and reënter Julia for the changes to take effect.
-After reëntry, reactivate the TAMBOSim Julia environment and execute `using PyCall; tr = pyimport("taurunner")`.
+After reëntry, reactivate the TAMBOSim Julia environment and execute `using PyCall; pyimport("taurunner")`.
 If this succeeds, the PyCall installation was successful!

 Note: when setting the `PYTHON` Julia environmental variable, `~` is not automatically expanded into your home directory.
 This means if you do not manually replace `~` with the path to your home directory, PyCall will fail to find your Python install.
 For I so love the users of TAMBOSim, that I sacrificed hours of my life figuring out this excentricity so that you shall not suffer as I did.